michaelsilverstein/Loans/README.md

 **Documentation [here](Documentation.md)**

 # Contributing
-Contributions are most helpful by adding unit tests to the [test](test/) directory
+Contributions are most helpful by adding unit tests to the [test](test/) directory.

 Unit tests can be run with: